Secure authentication via Quantum Physical Unclonable Functions: a review: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge financial support from the Federal Ministry of Research, Technology and Space of Germany (BMFTR) within the program Souverän.
+The authors thank Hadi Aghaee for valuable discussions.
+The authors further gratefully acknowledge financial support from the Federal Ministry of Research, Technology and Space of Germany (BMFTR) within the program Souverän.
 Digital.
 Vernetzt.
 This work was supported by the joint project 6G-life, project identification numbers 16KISK002 and 16KISK263.
 Furthermore, VG and JN acknowledge additional support from BMFTR through projects 16KISQ039, 16KISQ077, and 16KISQ168, as well as from the German Research Foundation (DFG) under project NO 1129/2-1.
 CD and PJF received further funding from BMFTR projects 16KISQ169, 16KIS2196, 16KISQ038, 16KISR038, 16KISQ170, and 16KIS2234.
 HB and KN were supported by BMFTR projects 16KISQ037K, 16KISQ077, 16KISQ093, 16KISR026, 16KIS2195, and 16KIS1598K.
 TS, GP, and MB acknowledge support from the BMBF projects QPIS (No. 16KISQ032K) and DINOQUANT (No. 13N14921), as well as from the European Commission through the ERC Starting Grant project QUREP (No. 851810).